luizcarloscf/cv2utils/README.md

 [{'label': 'eye', 'box': [83, 132, 166, 215]}, {'label': 'eye', 'box': [218, 119, 298, 199]}]
 ```

 The detector returns a list of DICTIONARY objects.
-Each DICTIONARY object contains three main keys: 'box', 'label':
+Each DICTIONARY object contains two main keys: 'box', 'label':

 * The bounding **box** is formatted as [x_initial, y_initial, x_final, y_final] under the key 'box'.
 * The **label** identifies which object is detecting.